apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

        width="90%" class="img-responsive">
 </figure>

-To start using ADBC today, see the [repository][adbc] on how to build and install the packages.
+To start using ADBC today, see the [repository][adbc] on how to build and install the packages, or look at the [documentation][adbc-docs] for a short tutorial.
-(Nightly builds and a formal release of the packages are still under way.)
+(A formal release of the packages are still under way.)
 If you're interested in learning more or contributing, please reach out on the [mailing list][dev@arrow.apache.org] or on [GitHub Issues][adbc-issues].

 ADBC was only possible with the help and involvement of several Arrow community members and projects.